Been wanting to invest in the stock market but just haven’t gotten around to it? Just do it already!

 Planning should reduce risk: Part I

-"There are ways to invest so that you are not going to suffer the large loss when we have another 2008 scenario," says Certified Financial Planner professional Matthew Tuttle, CEO of Tuttle Tactical Management in Stamford, Connecticut.
+“There are ways to invest so that you are not going to suffer the large loss when we have another 2008 scenario,” says CFP professional Matthew Tuttle, CEO of Tuttle Tactical Management in Riverside, Connecticut.

 Planning should reduce risk: Part II

-Buying and selling of investments is inevitable.
+Buying and selling investments is just an ordinary part of being an investor.
 Whether you regularly rebalance or employ a tactical shift in your asset allocation, having a system in place to tell you when to buy and sell will keep you from panicking and bailing out at the wrong moment.

 “Emotions are going to screw you up as a DIY investor, or even a professional.
 Your emotions are going to mess you up and make you buy and sell at the wrong time,” Tuttle says.